 It promotes change

 Conscious consumerism matters because you vote with your wallets on a daily basis.
 When you buy a product from a company that doesn’t provide fair treatment or fair compensation to their employees or companies that don’t support important social movements, you are supporting those values.
 Values that you may not agree with.

 If we want companies to change their ways and do better, then we need to put pressure on them.
 If we continue to buy products from companies that we don’t believe in, then there is no reason for them to change.

 And people are voting.
-In a survey by Personal Capital of 1,000 Americans, 60% of respondents said that they had stopped spending money at companies based on their social beliefs – this was for reasons like not agreeing with their approach to COVID-19 precautions or not agreeing with their political point of view.
+In a survey by Empower of 1,000 Americans, 60% of respondents said that they had stopped spending money at companies based on their social beliefs – this was for reasons like not agreeing with their approach to COVID-19 precautions or not agreeing with their political point of view.

 It promotes awareness